Make sustainable improvements

 We take a holistic view and recognise that no single change can be a lasting one without the appropriate underpinning and changes in other areas of the business.

-Our approach to Engineering Business Process is simple and relies on six stages:
+A simple approach to Engineering Business Process

 - Identify the purpose of this process (including any subprocesses)